Up to 60% off worldwide hotels

 A festival that needs no introduction, La Tomatina is the world’s biggest food fight.
 Held annually in the town of Buñol in Spain, it’s a tradition that dates back to 1945 and continues to draw in over 20,000 people yearly.

 The artillery?
-More than 140 tons of ripe tomatoes from big trucks.
+Over 140 tonnes of ripe tomatoes from big trucks.
 Festival goers, the streets, even storefronts will be covered in pulp at the end of the hour-long battle.
-Pack your old clothes, shoes and goggles and prepare to get down and dirty.Find flights to Buñol
+Pack your old clothes, shoes and goggles and be prepared to get down and dirty.Find your flight to ValenciaBook accommodation with Agoda

 Image source: © Edinburgh Festival Fringe Society